Parker McCollum (album): Singles

 "What Kinda Man" was released on September 13, 2024, and was written by McCollum, Jeremy Spillman, and Natalie Hemby.
 The song showcased a change in McCollum's style as he stated "I've only got two records left on my first-ever record deal, and I just didn't want to go put out a record that sounded like that last two...I always wanted to be John Mayer and George Strait, you know, and their records are sonically perfect.
 And I kind of came to the realization the last year [that] maybe that's just not me."
 He began writing the song years before its release and in April 2022, Hemby and Spillman helped McCollum finish the song and initially hoped to have the song on his 2023 album, Never Enough.

 The first promotional single from the album, "Hope That I'm Enough," was officially released on April 16, 2025.
 McCollum co-wrote the song with Jessi Alexander and Matt Jenkins.
 The track had long been anticipated by fans, having been teased during an Instagram livestream in February 2024 and later debuted at the 2025 Country Radio Seminar (CRS) during a showcase at Nashville's Ryman Auditorium.
 McCollum introduced the song during that performance by reflecting on the vulnerability it expresses, saying he still gets nervous performing at CRS—particularly after an earlier encounter that day with Ringo Starr, who he met for the first time.

 "Big Sky" was released on May 7, 2025, as the album's second promotional single.
 The track was co-written by McCollum alongside Charlie Magnone and Jarrod Morris.
 Leading up to the release, McCollum teased snippets of the song across social media, sharing footage from the studio alongside live acoustic previews.
 Fellow country artist Ernest responded to one of the teasers with a succinct endorsement: "Yes."

 "Killin' Me," the album's third and final promotional single, was released on June 10, 2025.
-Written by McCollum alongside Monty Criswell and Randy Rogers, the track continues the albums stripped-down, neotraditional sound.
+Written by McCollum alongside Monty Criswell and Randy Rogers, the track continues the album's stripped-down, neotraditional sound.
 The song was first teased on TikTok in 2024.